EllaBrands/stanDev/Parallelism-using-MPI-in-Stan.md

 4. On the root node, the results are injected into the AD tree with the `precomputed_gradients` approach using pointers to avoid unnecessary copies.

 The above procedure assumed that the data has been shipped once to the workers.
-This is doable given that we can detect that the data is in scope of the `map` construct.
+This is doable given that we can detect that the data is in scope of the `map` construct.   *[Question:  is there a way to do this on the first call and then set a flag we can check later to make sure the variables have already been shipped?]*

+We'll also need a serial implementation of `map()` which pretty much just implements the pseudocode.

 # Notes on the prototype

 The `cmdstan` implementation works roughly as follows:

 1. A modified `main.cpp` is used.
-The MPI environment is initialized in the `main-mpi.cpp` and the `env.abort()` is called on the main process to shutdown all workers when the root terminates.
+The MPI environment is initialized in the `main-mpi.cpp` and the `env.abort()` is called on the main process to shutdown all workers when the root terminates.  *[Question:  Would it be easier to generate a single `main.cpp` and have the compilation of it controlled by some kind of flag?]*

 2. The root and the workers start normally.
 All processes call at the end of the `transformed data` block a `setup_mpi_function`.

-3. The `setup_mpi_function` determines the `f_out` (ragged structure of the function outputs) and behaves differently on  the different nodes
+3. The `setup_mpi_function` determines the `y_out` (ragged structure of the function outputs) and behaves differently on  the different nodes
-   - workers go into an infinite loop where they wait for packets of parameters from the root; in addition the workers subset the data to the set of data which is allocated the the worker
+   - workers go into an infinite loop where they wait for packets of parameters from the root; in addition the workers subset the data to the set of data which is allocated the the worker *[Question:  Can we do this more efficiently than spin-waiting?]*
    - the root: here the function returns with a data structure which maps each job to a worker id and the output sizes per job

 4. only on the root node the `run_mpi_function` is ever called in the `transformed parameters` block which does